The British Army Jazz Orchestra was formed in 2006 and is made up of the finest jazz musicians within the Corps of Army Music.

 - All musicians must be 18 years old and below on 1 January 2020.

 - The closing date for entries is 15 December 2019.

 - Recordings are to be sent to firstname.lastname@example.org via a WeTransfer link.

 - Recordings must be accompanied by an application form (available to download below).

-- The winner will be announced in January 2020 on social media.
+- The winner will be announced in early 2020 on social media.